Stain Removal Tips

 Take Immediate Action!
 When a clothing item gets stained from food or a spill clean the stain right away.
 Waiting allows the stain to settle into the cloth, and you might not be able to clean it later.
 This is especially true with greasy foods and colored drinks.
-OXY clean is becoming very popular right now and is reccommended to use on all different stains.
+OXY clean is becoming extremely popular right now and is recommended to use on all different stains.
 Try it!
 I think you will find good results.

 Start by immediately soaking the item in cold water.
 This will help lift the stain.
 Then use pre-spot removal and then wash in the hot water.
-If your garment is colored it is important to stay away from bleach products because it will discolor the fabric.
+If your garment is colored, it is important to stay away from bleach products because it will discolor the fabric.
 Alternatively, if your garment is white, you can use the pre-spot product and then during the wash cycle add bleach to help remove the stain–but use bleach on whites only.

 Brush off as much mud or dirt as possible when garment is dry, then rinse under cold running water.
-Pre-treat stains with liquid detergeng or a pre-spot product.
+Pre-treat stains with liquid detergent or a pre-spot product.
 Wash as directed and add a fabric-safe bleach like OXY clean.